 On 3 November 2021 at COP 26, the IFRS Foundation announced the creation the International Sustainability Standards Board (ISSB).

 The intention is for the ISSB to deliver a comprehensive global baseline of sustainability-related disclosure standards that provide investors and other capital market participants with information about companies’ sustainability-related risks and opportunities to help them make informed decisions.

 Early consultation drafts indicate this new standard will draw extensively from existing frameworks, including TCFD.
 The sustain:able team are keeping a close eye on the progress of this evolving framework and reporting standard.

 The Science Based Targets initiative (SBTi) drives ambitious climate action in the private sector by enabling companies to set science-based emissions reduction targets.

 The SBTi is a partnership between CDP, the United Nations Global Compact, World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).

 Science-based targets show companies how much and how quickly businesses need to reduce their GHG emissions to prevent the worst impacts of climate change - leading them on a clear path towards decarbonization.

-The SBTi is developing a new methodology for companies extracting fossil fuels to set science-based targets.
+The SBTi is developing new guidance for companies extracting fossil fuels to set science-based targets.
 This new pathway was due to be launched in 2021, but is not yet finalised.
 However consultation and guidance documents can be found here.
 Until the methodology is finalised, the SBTi is unable to validate targets for companies in the oil and gas sector.
 Other companies that explore, extract, mine and/or produce coal or other fossil fuels cannot get their targets validated at this stage, irrespective of percentage revenue generated by these activities.